drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 when the barrier height was raised.
 Similar results have been reported by Pan et al. (2016).

-Age and bodily functions can influence the risk of tripping when crossing a barrier.
+Age and physical condition can influence the risk of tripping when crossing a barrier.
 The literature (Huang et al., 2008; Novak and Deshpande, 2014; Ribeiro et al., 2019) has shown that older participants have lower center of pressure velocity of the stance foot and lower peak foot velocity